• Skip to main content

 Commercial Real Estate Brokerage

 Brokers are everywhere in the commercial real estate industry.
-By most estimates there are approximately 100,000 practicing commercial real estate brokers in the U.S. This is a sales and commission driven commercial real estate career and brokerage companies range from small mom and pop shops to large, publicly traded corporations.
+By most estimates, there are approximately 100,000 practicing commercial real estate brokers in the U.S. This is a sales and commission-driven commercial real estate career and brokerage companies range from small mom-and-pop shops to large, publicly traded corporations.
 Commercial real estate brokerage careers fall into two categories: sales and leasing.
 These two segments can be further divided into buyers representation and sellers representation.

 SalesLeasing